 Laura is the editor of the well-regarded Napa Life Magazine – with distribution at select wineries and other retail locations throughout the Napa Valley and is also a contributing author and photographer to this publication.
 In addition, she founded and operates Virtual Vines, a small sales and marketing consulting firm focused on winery clients.

-The wines are primarily sold direct to consumer other then a very limited number of local establishments carrying select vintages including Allegria and Zuzu.
+The wines are primarily sold direct to consumer other than a very limited number of local establishments carrying select vintages including Allegria and Zuzu and select distribution in parts of southern California.
 For more information or to purchase wine, visit: 601cellars.com